Jazz Hamilton

-Jazz Hamilton is a Puerto Rican saxophonist, musical director, and composer.
+Jazz Hamilton (born 1965) is a Puerto Rican saxophonist, musical director, and composer.
 Known for his recordings of classical, jazz, Latin jazz, smooth jazz and salsa.

 Music career

 Hamilton was born in Caguas, Puerto Rico.
 He has toured all over the world as lead alto sax player for artists such as Tito Puente and Giovanni Hidalgo, as well as performing with Sammy Davis Jr., Hilton Ruiz, Red Rodney.
 He was musical director for Marvin Santiago, Domingo Quiñones and Andy Montañez.
 In 1990 he recorded his first solo album, Solar Rain, followed by Fantasy, Love in D Minor, and Inolvidable.